Employees, as well as managers, often question why organizations do employee performance appraisals.

 Some organizations do performance appraisals because they feel obligated to do them – because everyone else does.

-Other organizations do performance appraisals to make sure they have a piece of paper in the employee’s file – in case they ever need to do corrective action.
+Other organizations do performance appraisals to make sure they have a piece of paper in the employee’s file – in case they ever need to take corrective action.

 They use this tool to encourage, engage, and develop their talent pool.